cloud-ark/firstmile/README.txt

    create a Google App Engine project from the GAE Console.
    - Create a project and note down the Project ID (Note that it is important to use Project ID and not the Project name).
 3) Setup FirstMile to work with Google
-   - cld cloud setup google
+   - cld cloud setup --cloud google
      > Provide values when asked by cld.

 4) Deploy sample application greetings-python: